AdHoc-Protocol/AdHoc-protocol/README.md

 }
 ```

-To view the structure of a `protocol description file`, use the AdHocAgent utility by specifying the file path followed by a question mark.
+To visualize the structure of your protocol, launch the **AdHoc Observer** by appending a question mark to your protocol file path.
 For example: `AdHocAgent.exe /dir/minimal_descr_file.cs?`.
-Running this command will prompt the utility to display the schema of the `protocol description file`.
+This command opens an interactive diagram of your protocol's architecture.

 <details>
   <summary><span style = "font-size:30px">👉</span><b><u>Click to see</u></b></summary>